yitongzhang/sf-starter-pack/README.md

-# sf-starter-pack
+# SF Starter Pack
 Welcome to the city, technology brothers and sisters.

-Please enjoy the culture!
+# The Guide
+[todo]

+# Contributing
+Please submit PR's to contribute!